Proposed United States acquisition of Greenland: 1946 proposal

-"Our needs ... seemed to come as a shock to Rasmussen", Byrnes said.
+Byrnes said: "Our needs ... seemed to come as a shock to Rasmussen."
 The memorandum indeed surprised the Dane; rumors at the time stated that the United States wanted to purchase Greenland, but the Danish government's position was that the United States would withdraw its troops, based upon language in the 1941 Kauffmann agreement that it remained in force "until agreement has been reached that current threats to the peace and security of the American continent have ended".
 The Danish government understood that the threats were the world war;

 it did not know that the U.S. understood this to include postwar threats from the Soviet Union as well.
 Known as "Article X" of the Kauffmann agreement, the clause established that both sides would have to agree to ending it.

 Rasmussen declined all three options, and returned to Denmark.
 He told United States ambassador Josiah Marvel, "[w]hile we owe much to America I do not feel that we owe them the whole island of Greenland".
 The American offer surprised Rasmussen because of duplicity by Kauffmann, who with a friend at the United States Department of State advocated for an American presence in Greenland while not fully informing the Danish government.
 Kauffmann had minimized in his reports the importance of proposals of a takeover or purchase in the U.S. House of Representatives, saying that the idea was considered ridiculous by the U.S. government, when in fact it was not.
 He had also not conveyed important parts of a 1945 American proposal to keep its bases on the island after the war.
 Rasmussen visited Washington in 1946 expecting to annul the 1941 agreement, not understanding because of Kauffmann's duplicity why nothing had happened with the Danish government's previous overtures in that regard.

 Reporting on the United States military's interest in purchasing it, Time in January 1947 stated that Lansing had erred in relinquishing the American claim to "the world's largest island and stationary aircraft carrier".
 The magazine predicted that Greenland "would be as valuable as Alaska during the next few years" for defense.
 Time observed that despite national pride "Denmark owes U.S. investors $70 million" while the country had a shortage of dollars, and rumors in Copenhagen stated that the price for the island would be $1 billion ($ billion today), or almost four times Denmark's aid from the Marshall Plan.
 Selling Greenland might have made a return to Denmark's traditional neutrality easier, and would have provided funds the country greatly needed after the war.
 All Danish political parties rejected selling the island when they heard the rumors, however.
 Jens Sønderup said in a 1947 budget debate: